-She wanted to change the picture.
-Wipe an eraser over the lot of color and start fresh.
-But she had no eraser and didn’t know of one that existed.
-But starting fresh, could that be done without erasing all that came before?
+She wanted to change the picture, wipe an eraser over it, but she had no eraser and didn’t know of one that existed.
+Starting fresh, could that be done without erasing all that came before?
 Was that possible?

 She imagined herself sitting tall with her eyes up, taking in the world.
 New breath from an unknown world of self-confidence filled her lungs, her soul, and she knew what she needed to do and who she wanted to be.

-And though fear still resided in her mind and heart, she knew her fear would not kill her.
-The world wasn’t going to end, unless she allowed it to.
+And though fear still resided in her mind and heart, she knew her fear wouldn’t kill her.
+The world wasn’t going to end unless she allowed it to.
 Cally was just another woman, no different than her.